 363 Phyllonorycter joannisi = platanoidella mine in Norway Maple, Elland Bridge, July 2nd 2014.
 Also recorded from two areas of Manor Heath park.

 363 Phyllonorycter joannisi = platanoidella, July 9th 2014.
 Reared from a mine found on "purple" Norway Maple at Manor Heath park in June.

 363 Phyllonorycter joannisi = platanoidella, detail of the above moth.
 Being one of the smaller phyllos with a wingspen of 6-7 mm I had to use the Panasonic Lumix on full 24x zoom and still had to crop the photo a fair bit to get the desired image.
 Amazingly (to me at any rate) there is even some scale detail visible in this close-up view - I can't thank the people at panasonic enough for creating such a wonderful camera!

-364 Phyllonorycter geniculella mine on Sycamore, Norland village, Sept.5th 2012.
-A common species and the mines are easy to find.
+364 Phyllonorycter geniculella mine in Sycamore, towpath at Elland by-pass, July 2nd 2017.
+A common species, the mines are easy to find.

-366a Horse Chestnut Leaf Miner, mines on Horse Chestnut at woodland by the Shay football ground, July 11th 2010.
+366a Horse Chestnut Leaf Miner, mines on Horse Chestnut by the Calder at Hollas bridge, June 30th 2017.
 First discovered in Britain at Wimbledon in 2002 and in Calderdale in Oct.
 2008 by Derek Parkinson.
 Since then it has rapidly spread throughout Calderdale with many trees now being severely affected.

 366a Horse Chestnut Leaf Miner, May 25th 2014.
 An abundant species now, this one was found on my bedroom window.

-368 Phyllocnistis unipunctella, one of two mines on poplar sp., Park Wood crematorium, July 28th 2010.
+368 Phyllocnistis unipunctella, one of two mines in poplar sp., Park Wood crematorium, July 28th 2010.
 A very distinctive "snail trail" mine.
 This is my only record.